vidispine/hull/hull/README.md

     general:  # This time we are not setting rbac: false
               # so RBAC default objects are created.
               # If the default objects don't match the use-case
-              # you can tweak all aspects individually if needed.
+              # you can tweak all aspects individually if needed
       metadata:
         labels:
           custom: # Additional labels added to all K8S objects